 These keto cinnamon pecan coconut flour pancakes drenched in sugar free maple syrup create the ultimate low carb breakfast item.
-A combination that puts you in the essence of a keto pecan pie.
-Moist buttery pancake with a pecan crunch sure to fool the early morning taste testers of the household.
+Moist, buttery pancakes with a pecan crunch.
 Coconut flour pancakes are not only low carb and keto friendly but gluten free too.
-Now mom will be the envy of the neighborhood who makes such a delicious low carb breakfast staple!

 Picturing the sweetness combination of the buttery pancakes and that sticky sweet syrup.
 Keto pecan pie is a thing that I haven’t been fortunate to have yet.
 In truth, I’m not sure if I need a cheat day or to try the low carb pecan pie yet.
 The scent of the cinnamon and pecans just reminds me of a cinnabon.
 I need help!
 Jesus take the wheel!